 Enrolment Documentation Requirements

-N.B.
-Speech, OT and Vineland assessments must be less than 12 months old.
+Please note that all speech, occupational therapist and Vineland assessments must be less than 12 months old.

 If all documentation is submitted and reports fall within the eligibility criteria, an application can be lodged through JSA.
 If there are no reports, families need to enrol at a local government school to obtain these reports.
 Following that, an application can be lodged through JSA once the reports have been acquired.
 If an application is submitted through a local primary school, the family/school should inform JSA they are submitting an application for funding but wish to attend JSA.